ntop/ntopng/doc/nedge/src/bridging.rst

 See management_ for a detailed description of how the network configuration is handled by nEdge.

-It may also me necessary to specify a list of local networks by manyally editing file `/etc/ntopng/ntopng.conf`.
-The list of local networks, specified with option `-m`, is necessary as the nEdge in this mode as it cannot correctly guess the local network.

 .. warning::

    Overlapping IP addresses across multiple VLANs are not handled. nedge will